 Heinrich and Catharina Maria Jörg

 Frederick Jörg became a member and missionary of the Seventh-day Adventist German Reformed Church in 1883 at the time when the German movement within the church was in its infancy.
-In April 1886 he was leading a congregation in Culbertson, Nebraska.
+In April 1886, he was leading a congregation in Culbertson, Nebraska.
 Frederick visited the Portland area in 1887 and began to organize congregations in Albina and West Union.
-He participated in the Nebraska Conference in September 1888 and is listed as minister in Sutton, Nebraska that year.
+He participated in the Nebraska Conference in September 1888 and was listed as a minister in Sutton, Nebraska, that year.

 Heinrich married Catharina Maria Hölzer (also Helzer and Helser) on April 15, 1887 in Sutton.
 She was born on August 20, 1868 in Norka.

 Frederick Jörg became a member and missionary of the Seventh-day Adventist German Reformed Church in 1883 at the time when the German movement within the church was in its infancy.
-In April 1886 he was leading a congregation in Culbertson, Nebraska.
+In April 1886, he was leading a congregation in Culbertson, Nebraska.
 Frederick visited the Portland area in 1887 and began to organize congregations in Albina and West Union.
-He participated in the Nebraska Conference in September 1888 and is listed as minister in Sutton, Nebraska that year.
+He participated in the Nebraska Conference in September 1888 and was listed as a minister in Sutton, Nebraska, that year.

 Heinrich married Catharina Maria Hölzer (also Helzer and Helser) on April 15, 1887 in Sutton.
 She was born on August 20, 1868 in Norka.